GUIDE 2024

 5. Have a Getting Started Guide

-The Getting Started guide is a quick guide to help your users in using your API within the quickest time possible.
-The Getting Started guide highlights key features and quick introduction to your API.
+The Getting Started guide is a quick guide to help your users use your API as quickly as possible.
+It highlights key features and provides a quick introduction to your API.
 Braintree has an excellent guide that provides key benefits of integrating their APIs.

 6. Provide SDKs and Libraries